Do Something

 WATCH THE FOP

-The contract negotiation included a first-ever local (or national) inclusion of public testimony.
-It was also the first time the City shared the final document with the public.
-It provided that at least one civilian would be added to the Police Board of Inquiry (previously consisting solely of a captain, lieutenant and a rank-and-file officer) proceedings, contract violation hearings for members of the PPD.
-Also, membership in a hate group, and threats, harassment and intimidation of the public now result in discipline.
+In September 2021, the City and the Fraternal Order of Police (FOP / the police union) agreed to a three-year contract that included a first-ever local (or national) inclusion of public testimony.
+Also for the first time, the City shared the final document with the public, which promised to add at least one civilian to the Police Board of Inquiry (previously consisting solely of a captain, lieutenant and a rank-and-file officer) proceedings, contract violation hearings for members of the PPD.
+The new contract also provided an officer’s membership in a hate group, and threats, harassment and intimidation of the public now would result in discipline.

-SUPPORT ORGS WORKING TO REFORM OUR CRIMINAL JUSTICE SYSTEM
+REFORM OUR CRIMINAL JUSTICE SYSTEM

 Philadelphia mothers who lost sons to police brutality hold up signs at a special committee on gun violence prevention